codatio/codat-docs/docs/underwriting/process-loan.md

 You can use the webhooks previously set up to track the progress of the application.

 We can only assess the application and provide an outcome once the data requirements for the underwriting model are complete.
-The loan request is then automatically updated with an _Accepted_ or _Rejected_ status to indicate the decision made on the loan, or with an _UnderwritingFailure_ status to cater for programmatic errors.
+The loan request is then automatically updated with a relevant status to indicate the decision made on the loan, or any errors that occurred in the process.

 :::tip Demo app: data requirements